SneakBug8/telegram_diarybot/README.md

 - Maintaining networking via contacts list and notifications
 - Run multiple timers
 - Calculate everything possible with JS
+- Monitor what you are doing and for what time

 All major config is included in `.env` and `src/config.ts`.
 FTP upload always uses basedir.
 You can make separate user with correct base folder for uploading to the right folder.